nasirkhurshid/MobileShopSalesSystem/README.md

 # MobileShopSalesSystem
 A mobile shop sales system developed in C++ that allows users to manage and track information about available mobile phones.
+The system enables adding, searching, updating, and deleting mobile phones, offering various search criteria.
+It loads mobile phone data from a file upon startup, creating the file if it doesn't exist, and ensures that all changes are reflected in the file.
+The system provides a console-based menu for easy interaction and does not employ arrays for data storage.